ixvu/w4111_wiki/transactions.md

 ![](https://github.com/harrybari/w4111ScribeNotes/blob/master/newgraphcycle.PNG)

 #VIII.
 Conflict Serializabilizable issues
-* Why it is a question?
-Because there are the following problems:
+* There are several potential problems with conflict serializability which we will discuss below:
    * **Not recoverable**
           * T1:`R(A) W(A)`&emsp;&emsp;&emsp;&emsp;`R(B)ABORT`
           * T2:&emsp;&emsp;&emsp;&emsp;`R(A)COMMIT`
-          * In this case, T1 first do some modification for A but finally T1 decides to abort this modification(In reality, it might happen when T1 read another value B and find something wrong and need to abort the former modification).
+          * In this case, T1 operates on object A but finally T1 decides to abort this modification(In reality, it might happen when T1 read another value B and find something wrong and need to abort the former modification).
 However, due to T2 have commit this modification, the abort is unsuccessful.
    * **Cascading Rollback**
           * T1:`R(A) W(B) W(A)`&emsp;&emsp;&emsp;&emsp;`ABORT`
           * T2:&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;`R(A)W(A)`